mikebaldi/Idle-Champions/SharedFunctions/README.md

 > CLR.ahk

 CLR contains various functions that allow for use with managed libraries (written C#/VB).
 Required for IC_SaveHelper_Class.ahk.
+No longer in use.

 > IC_ArrayFunctions_Class.ahk